 Fresh or raw garlic comes with sugars and amino acids that can be readily consumed by beneficial bacteria.
 But during fermentation, these beneficial bacteria produce lactic acid.

 Lactic acid is responsible for creating that fresh, tangy, and sour taste associated with fermented foods.
-This makes such foods to be highly desirable for your gastrointestinal tract as it promotes several body functions.
-Source: probioticscenter.org
+This makes such foods highly desirable for your gastrointestinal tract as it promotes several body functions. (source)

 Allicin: The Super Ingredient in Garlic